VincentSelz/rate_tweets/README.md

 ## General Structure

-This repo consists of several apps, the furthest developed is scale_after_scale.
-It displays one scale after another for one tweet and repeats that process 40 times.
+This repo consists of several apps, the furthest developed is called two_scales.
+It displays two scales for 50 tweets.

 To run the surveys one has to navigate to the parent folder of the project.
 Then, run: